erarslanb/justlife/README.md

 #### Option 1: From terminal

-- Open Termminal (MacOS) or powershell (Windows) and navigate to the project directory.
+- Open a command line (terminal, PowerShell) and navigate to the project directory.
 - Run command `mvn clean test` to run both features.

 #### Option 2: IntelliJ Idea